mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

 The Edge-LB API server must be associated with a service account so that it can launch Edge-LB pools on public and private nodes, based on user requests.
 [Service accounts](/1.12/security/ent/service-auth/) are used in conjunction with public/private key pairs, secrets, permissions, and authentication tokens to provide secure access for services running on DC/OS Enterprise clusters.
 Service accounts control the communications and DC/OS API actions that the services are permitted to make.

 Creating a service account involves the following steps:
-- Create a public/private key pair.
+- Create a public/private key pair
-- Create a security principal for the service account.
+- Create a security principal for the service account
-- Assign permissions to the service account principal.
+- Assign permissions to the service account principal
-- Create and store a secret associated with the service account principal.
+- Create and store a secret associated with the service account principal

 The secret store is used by Edge-LB to retrieve and install SSL certificates on the Edge-LB pools.
 The SSL certificates enable transport layer security (TLS) for all HTTP-based traffic between client requests and service backends.

 ## To create a service account for Edge-LB
 1. Open a shell terminal where you have access to the [DC/OS Enterprise command-line interface (CLI)](/1.13/cli/enterprise-cli/#installing-the-dcos-enterprise-cli).

 1. Create a public/private key pair and save each value into a separate file by running a command similar to the following:

     ```bash